-In order to address the grievance of students regarding Continuous internal assessment (CIA) a three-level Grievance Redressal mechanism is envisaged.
+In order to address the grievance of students regarding Continuous Internal Assessment (CIA) a three-level grievance redressal mechanism is envisaged.
 A student can approach the upper level only if grievance is not addressed at the lower level.

-Level 1: At the level of the concerned course teacher
+Level 1: Level of the course teacher concerned

-Level 2: At the level of a department committee consisting of the Head of the Department, a coordinator of internal assessment for each programme nominated by the HoD and the course teacher concerned.
+Level 2: Level of a department committee consisting of the Head of the Department, a coordinator of internal assessment for each programme nominated by the HoD and the course teacher concerned.

-Level 3: A committee with the Principal as Chairman, Dean of the Facultyconcerned, HOD of the department concerned and one member of the Academic council nominated by the principal every year as members
+Level 3: A committee with the Principal as Chairman, Dean of the Faculty concerned, HOD of the department concerned and one member of the Academic Council nominated by the Principal every year as members